nnovic/GetFacts/README.md

 GetFacts runs on Windows and requires .Net Framework.
 The current development version is provided as portable application.

-## Current development version
+### Current development version
 The current development version is [GetFacts_0.2_Portable.zip](docs/GetFacts_0.2_Portable.zip).
+It is (should be ?) fully functional for RSS feeds.

 # More
-More information is available at [https://github.com/nnovic/GetFacts/wiki]
+More information is available at https://github.com/nnovic/GetFacts/wiki